-I wish I was back in Spain sipping Rioja and eating tapas!
-Tapas means “small plates” and there are all sorts of varieties including salads.
-Being there inspired me to create a Spanish Tapas Salad made with ripe tomatoes and Spanish olives.
+This recipe reminds me of when I was back in Spain sipping Rioja and eating tapas which are side dishes served on small plates.
+There are all sorts of varieties of Spanish side dishes including salads.
+My trip there inspired me to create a Spanish Tapas Salad made with ripe tomatoes and Spanish olives.

 - 2 Tbsp Spanish Sherry can substitute red wine vinegar

 - 5 Tbsp extra virgin olive oil Try a Spanish Brand

 - 1 clove garlic finely chopped